All Episodes

 Normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-And things are gonna get better.
+And things are going to get better.

 If you run through the best of times, though, it's really humbling.

-Like this two shall pass, and this will fade away.
+Like this too shall pass and this will fade away because this will not last forever.

 So I love that.